CanerCagri/Facebook-Login-App/README.md

-# Facebook-SignIn
+# Facebook-Signin

 In app, when creating a account this will be an optional option.
-Swift Package Manager used for access to Facebook Spk.
+Swift Package Manager used for access to Facebook sdk.

 ## Preview